NFPA Updates on Sprinkler System Antifreeze: What AHJs Need to Know

 Since 2012, NFPA standards have required that all new antifreeze systems use a listed antifreeze product that also has corrosion resistance properties to protect sprinkler pipes against premature degradation and possible system failure.
 In addition, glycerin and propylene glycol antifreeze solutions used in existing wet sprinkler systems must be drained and replaced with a listed antifreeze solution by September 30, 2022.

-Lubrizol Advanced Materials has introduced a patent pending, factory premixed solution, freezemaster™ antifreeze, offering freeze protection against costly corrosion and severe cold at the lowest temperature of any listed antifreeze.
+Lubrizol Advanced Materials has introduced a patent pending, factory premixed solution, freezemaster™ antifreeze, offering freeze protection against costly corrosion and severe cold.

 Breakthrough freezemaster™ antifreeze was precisely formulated by Lubrizol Advanced Materials to meet NFPA 13, 13R, 13D and 25, building on more than 30 years of fire safety expertise, to deliver critical performance to building owners and assure the safety of occupants and property.
 It is approved for use with most piping system materials such as CPVC, PEX, steel and other metallic piping, including galvanized.